 Converting the Seller Carry-Back Into Cash

-- Seasoning.
-This means how long the seller has been receiving payments on the carry-back financing.
+- Seasoning: This is how long the seller has been receiving payments on the carry-back financing.
 A seller who has received timely payments over a 12-month period will receive more cash than a seller holding a brand new mortgage.

-- Mortgage term.
-Long-term mortgages such as a 30-year mortgage are not as attractive to an investor as a short-term mortgage; therefore, long-term mortgages are typically sold at higher discounts than short-term.
+- Mortgage term: Long-term mortgages such as a 30-year mortgage are not as attractive to an investor as a short-term mortgage, so they are typically sold at higher discounts than short-term ones.

-- Loan-to-Value Ratio.
-Lower loan-to-value ratios receive more favorable discounts.
-Higher ratios are considered greater risk and the discounts are steeper.
+- Loan-to-Value Ratio: Lower loan-to-value ratios receive more favorable discounts.
+Higher ratios are considered a greater risk, and the discounts are steeper.

 The investor may ask the seller of a carry-back mortgage to pick up all costs associated with the sale of the note and mortgage.
-You might be asked to pay such fees as:
+These fees may include the following:

 - Title Policy